tiangolo/uwsgi-nginx-docker/README.md

 ## Technical details

-One of the best ways to deploy a Python web application is with uWSGI and Nginx, as seen in the [benchmarks](http://nichol.as/benchmark-of-python-web-servers).
+The combination of uWSGI with Nginx is a [common way to deploy Python web applications](http://flask.pocoo.org/docs/1.0/deploying/uwsgi/).

 Roughly: